Immigrant leader takes sanctuary at Carbondale church

 Rusnok said those sensitive locations include places of worship, schools and hospitals.

-Lopez, along with her 2-year-old daughter, is taking sanctuary at the church parsonage, after the church’s congregation decided offered sanctuary to undocumented immigrants in March.
-While she is living at the church parsonage, she’s unable to work, and she cannot go outside.
+Lopez, along with her 2-year-old daughter, is taking sanctuary at the church parsonage, after the church's congregation decided to offer sanctuary to undocumented immigrants in March.
+While she is living at the church parsonage, she's unable to work, and she cannot go outside.

 "By taking sanctuary, I am showing my face.
 I am not running, I am not hiding.
 I'm fighting for my family, and all the immigrant families facing separation due to an unjust system," Lopez said in a written statement.
 "We need to unite, come together as a community to protect each other, to keep fighting for humanitarian relief and humanitarian application of immigration laws.
 I'm fighting for my children, to be with them and with my husband.
 In these times, it's difficult to maintain strong families for so many reasons; why would our government be attempting to separate us when we are working to provide a good home and life for our children?
 I don't understand it, and I feel it deeply in my heart."